augustposch/seattle/README.md

 ![fig7](/images/PCA_days.png)

 We see that one cluster is commuter days - every day in this cluster is a weekday.
-The other cluster is non-commuter days - this cluster consists of weekends and similar days, like July 5th, Black Friday, and snowstorms. *add more explanation here*
+The other cluster is non-commuter days - this cluster consists of weekends and similar days, like July 5th, Black Friday, and snowstorms.

 8. Let's take yet a different tack, and try to **understand stations better**.
 I used a dataset of mean passengers, grouped by station-direction, day of year and hour.
 I had one row for each station-direction, and collapsed the variance of the 7000 columns down to just two PCA components.